-The Town categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The Town categorizes its fair value measurements within the fair value hierarchy established by U.S. GAAP.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements); followed by quoted prices in inactive markets or for similar assets or with observable inputs (Level 2 measurements); and the lowest priority to unobservable inputs (Level 3 measurements).
-The Town has the following recurring fair value measurements as of June 30, 2020:
+The Town has the following recurring fair value measurements as of June 30, 2021: